 WashULaw works with a wide array of partner institutions to provide study abroad experiences tailored to students’ individual international interests.
 We have selected each of our partner schools based on their strong international academic and professional reputation, their commitment to a high-quality study-abroad experience, and their location.
 The educational objectives of each program are to provide students with opportunities to learn and understand foreign legal systems and culture, as well as to provide students with comparative and international coursework that complements the courses available at WashULaw.
 We work closely with our foreign law school partners to ensure the highest quality of courses and learning opportunities for each student.
 Law students have a variety of opportunities to study and/or work abroad for credit, including semester exchange programs; International Justice and Conflict Resolution Externships; Global Public Interest Law Internships; and externships with private organizations.

 The application process is relatively straightforward.
-Simply download and complete the Study Abroad Application or you may contact Rachael Johnson to receive a copy of the application.
-You will need to return the application to Rachael Johnson no later than February 15, 2019.
+Please submit the study abroad application to Rachel Johnson either in hard copy or via electronic mail by February 21.
 Click here to find the recent presentation regarding study abroad programs.
 You can find the video recording of the most recent study abroad informational meeting here.

-The law school has one-for-one exchange agreements with sixteen law schools:
+The law school has one-for-one exchange agreements with eighteen law schools:

 - Utrecht University in The Netherlands

 - Korea University in the Republic of Korea

 - L’Université Paris I Panthéon Sorbonne in France